 This is where Pepper stepped in.
 We developed early concept estimates based on Wight’s block-style floor plans as well as feasibility and constructability studies to ensure they were meeting their program needs.
-The site has extremely tight logistics and we helped to piece everything together with better space planning to provide the most cost-effective approach for the new building while also improving existing building facilities.
-Throughout the design process, we completed constructability and design reviews to help them save time and money, and to understand how each decision impacted their commitment to the referendum.
+The site has extremely tight logistics and we helped to piece everything together with additional space planning to provide the most cost-effective approach for the new building while also improving existing facilities.
+Throughout the design process, we completed constructability and design reviews to help save time and money, and to understand how each decision impacted their commitment to the referendum.

 Immediately after the referendum passed, our team developed several early packages that were necessary in order to get the process started – such as temporary classroom and MEP infrastructure applications to prepare for the new addition.
-Within five weeks the classrooms were set up and ready for students.
-Due to the fact that Pepper also works in markets other than K-12, we were able to leverage our relationships with quality local subcontractors and combine that with our ability to guide the procurement process of a public project.
-As a result, our team has remained on-track with our pre-referendum budget and schedule.
+Within five weeks, the classrooms were set up and ready for students.
+Since Pepper also works in markets other than K-12, we were able to leverage our multiple relationships with quality local subcontractors in support of the public project procurement process.
+As a result, our team remained on-track with our pre-referendum budget and schedule.

-Pepper and the design team worked closely together with the owner to strategize the phased bidding process that would allow for coordinated completion of the design documents while maintaining an extremely accelerated construction schedule.
+Pepper and the design team worked closely together with the owner to strategize the phased bidding process that allowed for coordinated completion of the design documents while maintaining an extremely accelerated construction schedule.
 This also allowed the district to recognize savings to their budget by procuring materials and vendors at the optimal time during the bidding seasons.

-Working with the district Business Manager and the design team, we were able to accurately predict the investment cash flow of the overall $100 million dollar project.
+Working with the district business manager and the design team, we were able to accurately predict the investment cash flow of the overall $100 million dollar project.
 This provided the district with valuable information during the bond issuance process that helped reduce the amount of interest paid on the debt issuance.

 Pepper attended various community meetings to help answer questions related to schedule, safety and logistics to ensure the voters were well informed during the pre-referendum process leading up to the successful ballot.
-In addition, we were a partner in the process of navigating the necessary inter-governmental approval process to ensure that the construction program would meet or exceed the local municipality’s expectations.
+In addition, we were a partner in navigating the necessary inter-governmental approval process to ensure that the construction program would meet or exceed the local municipality’s expectations.